 Implants are devices that replace the root or roots of missing teeth.
 Once replaced, just like our natural roots even dental implants will not be visible.
 They are used to support crown, bridges or dentures.
 Implants are surgically placed in your jawbone.
 Most of the time, implants feel more natural and secure than other methods of replacing missing teeth, such as dentures.
 They are even stronger than natural teeth.
-Most dental implants are successful and if taken proper care they will last a lifetime.
+Most dental implants done at our San Francisco office, are successful and if taken proper care they will last a lifetime.
 Good oral hygiene must take place before, during, and after placement of dental implants to ensure the health of the implant.

 Some of the steps which we can take to care for our dental implants are:

 - Practice good oral hygiene: Brush twice a day and floss once daily to remove bacterial plaque.
 Stay hydrated because water helps keep bacteria at bay.
 Avoid sweet and sticky foods as much as possible; gorge on raw vegetables and fruits instead.